gfrntz/swiss-army-kube/examples/common/README.md

   providers.tf - list of providers and their values

 # Deploy cluster
+Rename main.tf or create your own main.tf file

 Change terraform.tfvars, choose modules in modules.tf and do the following:

 Prepare and download modules